DESCRIPTION THE COMMUNITY

-The City's full-service commercial airport has preferred flight schedules, carriers, and an overall accessibility that makes it the travel-friendly alternative to other Southern California airports.
-In addition, the LA Metro, the most used light rail system in the country, connects the city to the entire region.
+The City's full-service commercial airport has preferred flight schedules, carriers, and an overall accessibility that makes it the travel friendly alternative to other Southern California airports.
+In addition, Los Angeles' rail transit system, the most used light rail system in the country, connects the city to the entire region.
 Long Beach continues to make significant investments in its parks, beaches, streets and other amenities (including a new city hall) indicative of the financial stability and health of the City.
-CITY GOVERNMENT:
+CITY GOVERNMENT

 Long Beach is a full-service Charter City governed by nine City Council members who are elected by district and a Mayor that is elected at-large.
 Elected officials also include the City Attorney, City Auditor, and City Prosecutor.
 The Council Members and the Mayor are subject to a three-term limit, which allows them to serve for a maximum of twelve years.
 The City Council appoints a City Manager and a City Clerk.
 The City Manager is responsible for the efficient administration of all City departments, excluding those under the direction of a separately elected official, Board or Commission.